-A second approach to explaining different preferences in educational questions between teachers and other people is provided by the Rational Choice Theory (Becker, 1976).
-Differences in preferences might occur if thoughts on the expected individual costs and benefits of different options appear to be different for teachers and other people.
+A second approach to explaining different preferences in educational questions between teachers and other people is provided by the Rational Choice Theory (Becker, 1976).5 Differences in preferences might occur if thoughts on the expected individual costs and benefits of different options appear to be different for teachers and other people.
 In forming preferences, both groups act in a way which maximises benefit, but for teachers this leads to different cost-benefit analyses than for non-teachers.
 Analyses of voting patterns show, for instance, that voters in referendums act to maximise individual utility (Bonoli and Häusermann, 2009).
-In comparing the preferences of teachers and of other people, it appears that differences in preferences emerge above all in issues which are directly related to teachers' everyday working lives and working conditions.
+In comparing the preferences of teachers and of other people, it appears that differences in preferences emerge above all in issues which are

+5Similarly, the theory on "vested interests" (Sivacek and Crano, 1982) predicts differences in preferences depending on the differences in the perceived personal consequences of the policy. directly related to teachers' everyday working lives and working conditions.
 Investigations of the topics of free choice of school and competition between schools point in this direction.
 These investigations show that teachers tend to have negative attitudes towards such competition which directly impacts their working conditions, in comparison to parents who hope for a better fit between the school and child (e.g., Sandy, 1992; Belfield, 2003; Diem and Wolter, 2013).